 The mission of Adam’s House is deeply personal to Austin.
 Having lost a brother unexpectedly at 14, he brings his personal experience with grief along with a strong passion to support children as they navigate their own grief journey.

-Austin is a life-long resident of Wallingford CT where he currently lives with his wife, Lauren, and daughter Annabel.
-They are happily waiting on a son who is due to arrive in December.
+Austin is a life-long resident of Wallingford CT where he currently lives with his wife, Lauren, daughter Annabel, and son.

 Lisa Bisson is the Director of Community Outreach for Wesley Village in Shelton.
 Wesley Village is a non-profit community offering independent, assisted and memory support living options for seniors.
 In addition, Wesley Village also has a skilled nursing home which provides short term rehabilitation and long term care.